parsevalbtc/libbitcoin-system-wiki/Inclusion-Hierarchy.md

 /wallet     : /message {cycle}, /config (property_tree)
 settings    : /config
 ```
+The /log and /concurrent directories will be moved to libbitcoin-network.

 The assert header should be consolidated to define (version on the other hand is generated).

-Once the asio dependency is isolated from /crypto, the /log and /concurrent directories will be moved to libbitcoin-network.

 The `property_tree` class is slated to be replaced with a native implementation.
 This should be moved to the root directory to isolate /wallet from /config.